rocopolas/FemtoBot/README.md

 # 🤖 FemtoBot

-A smart personal assistant that runs locally using [Ollama](https://ollama.ai).
+A smart personal assistant designed for small local models, recommended for GPUs with at least 8GB of VRAM.
+Runs locally using [Ollama](https://ollama.ai).
 Available as a Telegram bot and TUI interface.

 ## ✨ Features